In this article, we dive into our Tapzi price predictions over the next 5 years and beyond to help you understand the viral gaming...

 On the other hand, some investors focus exclusively on high-quality projects with real use cases and solutions and are happy to hold for several years.
 There’s no correct strategy here – it all comes down to your investing goals and risk appetite.

 The legal status of crypto presales depends on a number of factors including the jurisdiction and nature of the presale.
 For example, presales are against the law in mainland China because all crypto transactions are prohibited.
-Other jurisdictions may deem crypto presales to be securities offerings, and if they do not comply with the region’s securities laws, they are likely illegal.
+Other jurisdictions may deem presales to be securities offerings, and if they do not comply with the region’s securities laws, they are likely illegal.

-In the US, the legality of a crypto presale will likely depend on whether it fits the criteria of an investment contract (and thus is a security) under the Howey Test.
+In the US, the legality of a cryptocurrency presale will likely depend on whether it fits the criteria of an investment contract (and thus is a security) under the Howey Test.
 This test questions whether investors are contributing money to a common enterprise with a reasonable expectation of profits derived from the efforts of others.
 If it meets all of these requirements, it could be classified as a security.

 The reality of crypto regulation in the US is quite a bit murkier as the Howey Test can be interpreted in various ways and only a handful of the largest coins have been considered securities by the SEC so far.
 The prime example of this is Ripple (XRP), because the issuer’s sale of the token to institutional investors was considered an unregistered offering in a recent SEC lawsuit.
 However, its sales to retail investors were found to not to constitute illegal securities sales.